Skip to content

 Care Category Details

-Fertilizer Monthly in spring/summer
+Fertilizer Monthly in spring and summer

-Repotting Every 3–5 years
+Repotting Every two to three years

 No time to babysit your plants?